MyBord/mybord-server/docs/architecture.md

 * **utils/:**
   * Folder containing utility functions used across the server codebase.
 * **`.graphqlconfig`:**
-  * Configures the graphql endpoint.
+  * Determines where the generated prisma graphql schema should be saved.
 * **`index.ts`:**
   * The script that runs our server.
 It does the following:
     * Initializes prisma.